department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates.md

 ---
 <div class="va-introtext">

-Find your current VA disability compensation rate, based on your disability rating.
-And learn what other factors may affect your monthly payment amount.
+View current VA disability compensation rates, based on disability rating and dependent family members.
+And learn what other factors may affect your monthly compensation payments.

 </div>